RaspberryPiFoundation/python-curriculum/en-GB/secret-messages/index.md

 ---
 title: Secret Messages
-materials: ["Project Resources/*.*","Club Leader Resources/*.*"]
+description: Make your own encryption program, to send and receive secret messages.
 notes: "Secret Messages - notes.md"
 layout: project
 ---

 #Introduction:  { .intro}
-In this project, you'll learn how to make your own encryption program, to send and receive secret messages to a friend.
+In this project, you'll learn how to make your own encryption program, to send and receive secret messages with a friend.

 #Step 1: Encrypting letters { .activity}